Welcome to Penguin Class!

 - We have assembly every day and we follow our school’s values, as we learn through playing together.

-- We have PE on Friday and dancing on Wednesday.
+- We have PE on Tuesday and Friday.

 - We visit the computing suite at least once a week, sometimes more often.

 - We have ‘Show and Tell’ on Wednesday, when we bring in small items from home, related to our topic or focus phonics, to share with our friends.

 - We learn and practise a cursive handwriting style.